 Also, another big way you can support THiNC. and keeping it going is to sign up as a Patreon member.
 You’ll receive a ton of benefits (movie watching Fridays – access to the discord chat server, bespoke movie recommendations, tons of new friends, etc., etc., you get the idea.) and you’ll also be the envy of everyone you meet.
 WAH?
 YOU ARE A THiNC PATREON?!?
 OK.
 Maybe that was a bit far.
 But you should check it out.
 Or heck, don’t take my word for it, contact me, and I’ll put you in contact with other Patreons to chat with about what it’s like so you can hear it from them directly.

-Alright – without further ado – your society6 Valentines bling that will make your significant other’s Christmas come true.
+Alright – without further ado – your society6 Spring bling that will make your significant other’s spring come to bloom.
 Quick comment, every single one of these photographs are REAL.
 I have spent years researching, and uncovering them, hidden away, in government archives.
 Godzilla, and King Kong, have been walking the earth for years and years now, and here is the definitive proof:

 Washington D.C.
 Anacostia Bridge 1933 Godzilla Encounter Art Print